 There are three observatories: the Empire State Building, Top of the Rock and One World Observatory.

-4) One of the family member is afraid of height.
-Should he/she wait while the rest of the party is visiting the observatory?
+One of the family members is afraid of heights.
+Should she/he wait while the rest of the party is visiting the observatory?

-It depends on how afraid of height your client is.
-An option that has worked before is to go to One World Observatory since it is the only observatory that is completely indoor.
+It depends on how afraid of heights your client is.
+An option that has worked before is to go to One World Observatory since it is the only observatory that is completely indoors.